Skip to main content

 2020

 Each year, we are able to award several partial scholarships to students through the generous gifts made by alumni and friends.
-These awards are made on a competitive basis to second-year students who demonstrate academic merit and financial need.
+These awards are made on a competitive basis.

 Elizabeth M. Kanny Endowed Student Support Fund for Occupational Therapy Students